CluedIn-io/Cluedin-Docker-Local-Deployment/README.md

 You can add extra providers or enrichers in two different ways:

+1. Via Nuget packages
     1. Add a a file named `Packages.txt` in the `./components` folder with the names of the nuget packages for the components you want to install.
-If the Nuget packages are not available publicly, add a `KEY` environment variable with the token to access the Nuget feed.
+    1. If the Nuget packages are not available publicly add a `nuget.config` file in the `./components` folder.
+Either pass the password token to the nuget.config or create a `KEY` environment variable with it.
 1. Copy the relevant DLLs for the components in the `./components` folder.

 ## Removal